-Accounting Principles: A Business Perspective (106)
+Accounting Principles: A Business Perspective (BUSN 106 or MRON 102)

 This course will provide students with an introduction to financial and managerial concepts for business majors.
 The course will focus on reading and interpreting the major financial statements, and then analyzing the information to make sound business decisions.